gaafiz/SquareBox_PadBoard/README.md

 > **INFO**: Squarebox the Padboard is inspired by the PSP **Danzeff OSK** popular in the Homebrew scene of the (g)old times of PSP.
 Google it for reviving good memories.

 ## How to get SquareBox

 > **DISCLAIMER**:
-> At the moment, Squarebox **supports only Windows** and if 2 or more gamepads are connected, the first one will controll the PadBoard.
+> At the moment, Squarebox **supports only Windows** and if 2 or more gamepads are connected, the first one will control the PadBoard.
 > **Supported controllers**: Xbox 360, Xbox One, PS4 (if you install [DS4Windows](http://ds4windows.com/) driver)

 You can download the last version of the Windows executable (.exe) [HERE](https://github.com/giulianfazio/SquareBox_PadBoard/blob/master/dist/squarebox_padboard.exe?raw=true).